opencomputeproject/onie/docs/developers/contributing.rst

 - How the patch was tested

-Now your "ONIE patch" is completely ready.
-To make it suitable for emailing to ONIE mailing list use the "git format-patch" command, like this::
+Now your ONIE patch is completely ready.
+To make it suitable for emailing to ONIE mailing list use the ``git format-patch`` command, like this::

   $ git format-patch --signoff -1